Fall 2011, ITI 1120 A, B Introduction to Computing I

 Textbook:

-The textbook is available at the Agora Bookstore, (operated by
+The textbook will be available at the Agora Bookstore, not at the

 the Student Federation of the University of Ottawa),